harrisonkleiman/ServerStatusChecker/README.md

 # Steps to Use
 1. Fork this repository
-2. Find & run the file titled "serverChecker.py"
+2. Find & run the file in terminal titled "serverChecker.py"

 # Note:
 - If you would like to check another site click "y"